WHAT YOU COULD SEE

 The Minke Whales can intermittently be seen in our Bay.
 They are the slightest of the Baleen Whales growing to roughly 10m in length and weighing in at approximately 3 tons.
 These whales have a distinctive look, long flippers with light white stripes running along them.
 They are inquisitive and will often approach the vessel.
 They will good-naturedly swim past the boat or cause almighty splashes by breaking clear of the water in close proximity to the boat.

 Orcas can intermittently be seen in our Bay.
 Orcas are actually the largest of the dolphin species and have been found to be very friendly towards people.
 The male Orcas can grow up to 8m in length weighing in at approximately 8 tons.
 They can often be seen jumping out of the water or gently floating belly up.

 False Killer Whales

 The False Killer Whales can intermittently be seen in our Bay.
 The False Killer Whales are slightly smaller than the Orca and are a little darker in colour.
 The male False Killer Whales can grow up to 5.5m in length and weigh in at approximately 2 tons.

 A wide variety of sharks can be found in our Bay.
 Besides Great White Sharks, we also intermittently encounter Ragged Tooth Sharks, Hammerhead Sharks as well as Mako Sharks.

 The African Penguin

 The African Penguin if often referred to as the jackass penguin, a name they get from the sound they make.
-The African Penguin is relatively small growing to approximately 70cm in height and weighing roughly 4.4kgs.
+What you could see is The African Penguin, it is relatively small growing to approximately 70cm in height and weighing roughly 4.4kgs.
 They spend nearly all of their day at sea and huddle together to keep warm.

 Coastal Marine Birds